-If your starting or ending your Ladakh road trip in Srinagar then a night stay in one of the house boats on the Dal Lake is an absolute must.
-The house boats are stationed in one place and make a perfect place to start or end the trip to Ladakh.
+If your starting or ending your Ladakh road trip in Srinagar then a night stay in one of the houseboats on Dal Lake is an absolute must.
+The houseboats are stationed in one place and make a perfect place to start or end the trip to Leh Ladakh.

-Ladakh is home to a hard breed of people who survive on very basic food.
-A must try is their Ladakhi breakfast which includes Ladakhi bread which is a made wheat and more like a puffed up roti served with butter and jam.
+Ladakh is home to people who survive on very basic food.
+A must try is their Ladakhi breakfast which includes Ladakhi bread which is a made of wheat and more like a puffed up roti served with butter and jam.
 This coupled with Kawaa (Ladakhi Chai) is the perfect way to start your day in the morning.

 The town of Leh has a huge market area with plenty of things to shop.
-From T-shirts, Tibetan handicraft, prayer flags and wollen wear the shops in Leh have plety to keep the shoppers glued.
+From T-shirts, Tibetan handicraft, prayer flags and woollen wear the shops in Leh have plenty to keep the shoppers glued.
 Bargaining is a skill which will come very handy while shopping in the village.

 With the selfie rage bigger than ever, the town of Drass which is the second coldest inhabited town in the world is an ideal place to click a selfie with the huge J&K tourism sign board boasting of the same.

-If adventure is what you seek then rafting in the mighty Zanaskar River is something totally worth a try.
-The rafting starts at Chilling and ends at the confulance of Indus and Zanaskar and covers roughly around 30 kms through bone chilling cold water and rapids that will send shivers down you spine.
-With the barren Trans-Himalayas wedged on either side of the rive, the rafting is an experience like no other.
+If adventure is what you seek then rafting in the mighty Zanskar River is something totally worth a try.
+The rafting starts at Chilling and ends at the confluence of Indus and Zanskar and covers roughly around 30 kms through bone-chilling cold water and rapids that will send shivers down your spine.
+With the barren Trans-Himalayas wedged on either side of the river, the rafting is an experience like no other.

 In the village of Turtuk on the border of Indian and Pakistan from the village Gompa travellers can get a glimpse of Mt K2 the second highest peak in the world after Mount Everest.